 On November 15, 2000, the Securities and Exchange Commission adopted new rules mandating the public disclosure of order execution and routing practices.

 SEC 605 - Disclosure of Order Execution Information

 SEC Rule 605 requires that Janney Montgomery Scott LLC ("Janney") publicly disclose, on a monthly basis, basic standardized information concerning its handling and execution of orders.
 Please direct any questions you may have to your Financial Advisor.

-To view Janney's current 605 disclosure. please click here.
+To view Janney's current SEC Rule 605 disclosures and all 605 reports published after August 2022, please click here.